aws-samples/ec2-lamp-server/README.md

 More information from [Certbot documentation site](https://eff-certbot.readthedocs.io/en/stable/using.html#apache)

 ### Using Certbot with dns_route53 plugin
-Ensure that  EC2 instance have access to Route 53 hosted zone by specifying `r53ZoneID` value and a DNS entry is associated with your EC2 instance IP address.
+Ensure that you have granted access to Route 53 hosted zone by specifying `r53ZoneID` value in your CloudFormation template.
 From terminal, execute the command `sudo certbot certonly --dns-route53` and follow instructions.

 More information from [certbot-dns-route53 documentation site](https://certbot-dns-route53.readthedocs.io)